ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 ##### 8.3.3 Timeout Mechanism

-Regarding the timeout mechanism: the timeout set by user space is not directly passed to the hardware.
+Regarding the timeout mechanism: The timeout set by user space is not directly passed to the hardware.
 The watchdog driver internally maintains a table of 16 preset timeout values and selects the closest match according to the following rules as the actual timeout:

 | **The timeout period of the request**| **Final timeout set by watchdog**|
 |----------|----------|